 - Bad weather

-- Dangerous conditions on the road and other hazards
+- Dangerous conditions or other hazards on the road

 - Failure to comply with traffic laws